A-Level Maths or Maths and Further Maths

 A Level Mathematics covers topics from Pure Maths (66.6%), Statistics (16.6%) and Mechanics (16.6%).

-In Pure Maths, you further develop your algebra skills, coordinate geometry work, knowledge of trigonometry, vectors, and sequences and series, as well as being introduced to exponentials and logarithms and also to Calculus; differentiation and integration and their applications.
+In Pure Maths, you further develop your algebra skills, coordinate geometry work, knowledge of trigonometry, proof and sequences and series, as well as being introduced to exponentials and logarithms and also to Calculus; differentiation and integration and their applications.

 Entry requirements:

+Mathematics is a sequential subject, with a progression of material and you will build on the knowledge you gained at GCSE.
 Therefore, you must have achieved at least a grade 6 in Mathematics at GCSE to study A Level Mathematics and at least a grade 7 if you want to study Further Mathematics.

 Subject specific events: